GELATO: Multi-Instruction Trajectory Reshaping via Geometry-Aware Multiagent-based Orchestration

 \subsection{Large Language Model for Robotics}

-Recent advancements in Large Language Models (LLMs) and Vision-Language Models (VLMs) have significantly enhanced robotic capabilities in spatial understanding and high-level task planning.
-A prominent line of research involves end-to-end Visual-Language-Action (VLA) models, such as PaLM-E \cite{driess2023palm} and openVLA \cite{kim2024openvla}, which directly map multi-modal inputs to low-level robot actions through implicit latent representations.
-Other paradigms leverage LLMs as intermediate tools: Code-as-Policies \cite{liang2022code} translates tasks into interpretable code that orchestrates predefined motion primitives, while works like Voxposer \cite{huang2023voxposer},RobotGPT \cite{jin2024robotgpt} and Rekep \cite{huang2024rekep} parse user intent into a sequence of API calls.
-In the domain of manipulation, systems such as VISO-Grasp \cite{shi2025viso} and ThinkGrasp \cite{qian2024thinkgrasp} merge the spatial reasoning of VLMs with specialized models like GraspNet \cite{mousavian20196} to perform complex grasping in cluttered environments.
+Recent advancements in LLMs and VLMs have significantly enhanced robotic capabilities in spatial understanding and high-level task planning.
+A prominent line of research involves end-to-end Visual-Language-Action (VLA) models, such as PaLM-E \cite{driess2023palm} and openVLA \cite{kim2025openvla}, which directly map multimodal inputs to low-level actions through implicit latent representations.
+Other paradigms leverage LLMs as intermediate tools.
+For instance, Code-as-Policies \cite{liang2022code} translates tasks into interpretable code that orchestrates predefined motion primitives, while works like Voxposer \cite{huang2023voxposer}, RobotGPT \cite{jin2024robotgpt} and Rekep \cite{huang2024rekep} parse user intent into a sequence of API calls.
+For manipulation, systems such as VISO-Grasp \cite{shi2025viso} and ThinkGrasp \cite{qian2024thinkgrasp} merge reasoning of VLMs with specialised models like GraspNet \cite{mousavian20196} to perform complex grasping in cluttered environments.

-A common thread in these approaches is a focus holistic trajectory generation, often abstracting away the fine-grained geometric features of objects.
+A common thread in these approaches is a focus on multimodal trajectory generation, often abstracting away the fine-grained geometric features of objects.
 In contrast, our work addresses the specific challenge of modifying complex trajectories according to nuanced user preferences.
 We leverage the spatial reasoning of foundation models to create an automated visual registration pipeline, yielding a geometric representation for objects.
 Concurrently, an LLM interprets complex user commands to generate a diverse set of initial conditions that drive a multi-agent system.
 This allows our method to robustly adapt complex trajectories, ensuring the final path is precisely aligned with the user's intent.